kitpages/KitpagesDataGridBundle/README.md

 ## Warning version 3

-Version 3 is for symfony ~3.3 and ~4.0 and PHP 7, and only twig ~1.8
+Version 3 is for Symfony ~3.3 or ~4.0 and PHP 7.

-Version 3 is here.
-You can switch to branch 2.x (or tags 2.x) if you want to stay on legacy version.

-There is no BC break in the usage between version 2 and version 3, but the version 3 is not compatible with symfony < 3.3.
+There is no BC break in the usage between version 2 and version 3

 ## Warning version 2

-Version 2 is here.
-You can switch to branch 1.x (or tags 1.x) if you want to stay on legacy version.
 There are BC Breaks between version 1 and version 2.

 Actual state